nep-pack/NonlinearEigenproblems.jl/docs/src/tutorial_contour.md

 In general, we do not obtain more `k` eigenvalues.

-It seems that in this case `contour_block_SS` is better since it finds two eigenvalues  which
+It seems that in this case `contour_block_SS` is better since it finds eigenvalues  which
 `contour_beyn` misses.
-However, a closer look reveals that the additional eigenvalues are outside the requested disc, and the call to  `contour_block_SS` also requires more computation time.
+However, a closer look reveals that the additional eigenvalues are outside the requested disc, and the call to  `contour_block_SS` also requires more computation time, making the comparison unfair.

 ## Your own quadrature method